 Fitzalun Spelling Variations

 Since the Old and Middle English languages lacked definite spelling rules, Breton surnames have many spelling variations.
 Latin and French, which were the official court languages, were also influential on the spelling of surnames.
 The spelling of surnames was rarely consistent in medieval times, and scribes and church officials recorded names as they sounded rather than adhering to any specific spelling rules.
 Therefore, it was common to find the same individual referred to with different spellings of their surname in the ancient chronicles.
 Moreover, a large number of foreign names were brought into England after the Norman Conquest, which accelerated and accentuated the alterations to the spelling of various surnames.
 The name has been spelled FitzAlan, FitzAlain, FitzFlaald, FitzAllan, FitzAllen, FitzAlen and many more.

 Early Notables of the Fitzalun family (pre 1700)

-Notable of this family during the Middle Ages was Richard FitzAlan, 10th Earl of Arundel (c.1306-1376), English nobleman; medieval military leader, Richard FitzAlan, 11th Earl of Arundel (1346-1397), English medieval nobleman, military commander and Thomas FitzAlan (died 1430), medieval English knight; and Thomas Fitzalan, 12th Earl of Arundel and 10th Earl of Surrey (1381-1415), an English nobleman, one of the principals of the deposition of Richard II, and a major figure during the reign of Henry IV, when 16 his father was executed (1397) and his lands and titles forfeited, given as ward to King Richard's half-brother John Holland, 1st Duke...
+Notable of this family during the Middle Ages was Brian FitzAlan Lord of Bedale (d.
+1306), descended from a younger branch of the Counts of Brittany and Earls of Richmond; Richard FitzAlan, 10th Earl of Arundel (c.1306-1376), English nobleman; medieval military leader, Richard FitzAlan, 11th Earl of Arundel (1346-1397), English medieval nobleman, military commander and Thomas FitzAlan (died 1430), medieval English knight; and Thomas Fitzalan, 12th Earl of Arundel and 10th Earl of Surrey (1381-1415), an English nobleman, one of the principals of the deposition of Richard II, and a major figure during the reign of Henry IV, when 16 his...

 Migration of the Fitzalun family